Judiciary of Poland: Capture of the Constitutional Tribunal

-The Tribunal also did the same with the treaties of the European Union by stating that the treaties are incompatible with the Polish Constitution insofar as they allowed the courts to question the appointments by partisan-controlled KRS or the President, aiming to thwart the application of ECJ's unfavourable judgments about the Polish judiciary and forcing it not to comply with ECJ's orders.
+The Tribunal also asserted that the treaties of the European Union were incompatible with the Polish Constitution insofar as they allowed the courts to question the appointments by partisan-controlled KRS or the President, aiming to thwart the application of ECJ's unfavourable judgments about the Polish judiciary and forcing it not to comply with ECJ's orders.
 This ruling sparked massive protests and raised concerns about Polexit.
-The European Commission has charged the Constitutional Tribunal with violations of EU law while issuing its verdicts.
+The ECJ found that the Tribunal's rejection of EU treaties was invalid, and the court could not be considered as impartial.
+It said that the Tribunal's rulings severely undermined the principle of primacy of European Union law and effectively denied protections afforded to residents of Poland under these laws, in particular as related to guarantees of an independent judiciary.
+In response to the verdict, the Tribunal again insisted that it was not bound by European Union laws.

 When the government changed to the Law and Justice's opponents under Donald Tusk, the Tribunal repeatedly sought to make it harder for the new ruling coalition to implement its agenda.
-Attempts to reform the institution by passing a new law were derailed when President Andrzej Duda refused to sign the bill and referred it to the Constitutional Tribunal.
-The new government then passed a motion in which it declared the Tribunal unable to discharge its duties and controversially declined to publish their rulings in the Journal of Laws, the official government gazette, and then passed a budget without any provision for judges' salaries.
+Attempts to break the impasse were derailed by presidents supported by PiS, who approve of the changes to the judiciary.
+The new government passed a motion in which it declared the Tribunal unable to discharge its duties and controversially declined to publish their rulings in the Journal of Laws, the official government gazette. and then passed budgets without any provision for salaries for members of the Constitutional Tribunal and the National Council of the Judiciary.
+The Tribunal asserted that the deprivation of salaries was unconstitutional, but the government refused to publish their ruling or comply with it.